LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Ye-es.

 JSV: . . . which controversy would be signified in that feminist series or triptych of mine as a product of a male possessiveness in Kapoor.
-That possessiveness can be contrasted with a female motherly instinct to nurture everyone instead of one individual self, with this nurturing desire achievable through, say, the spirit of the commons.
-That communal maternal instinct is represented in this painting’s heart image through its use of a commonly-owned black pigment, not a patented-for-exclusive-use one.
+That possessiveness can be contrasted with a female motherly instinct to nurture everyone, instead of one individual self, with this nurturing desire achievable through, say, the spirit of the commons.
+That contrasting communal maternal instinct is represented in this painting’s heart image through its use of a commonly-owned black pigment, not a patented-for-exclusive-use one.

 The whole metaphorical narrative’s alluding to commonality and community in this painting, therefore, again as per my direct allusion to them in my title, should lead people to assert the possibility of fetishism’s and the sexual kink’s being both common and even communal and not merely special or rare among a few individuals.
 In that sense, the painting becomes a celebration of communal fetish or kink, or rather of communal or collective resourcefulness, leading to Christmas dinners of what the community can be or have.